 New Ferry is witnessing a sudden change in its fortunes.
 Even before the devastating explosion in March 2017 which immediately wiped out 10 of its businesses in one fell swoop, the town had been suffering a decline as it battled to compete with out-of-town shopping centres such as The Croft at Bromborough and Cheshire Oaks.
 Despite this, it has still retained some of its unique niche businesses including Edge the Butchers, Andy's Aquatics, and Boysenberry Deli amongst organisations who have set up here including the Martin Gallier (Suicide Awareness) Projct and nursing recruitment provider, Love to Care.
 We are also one of the increasingly fewer towns to hold onto our Post Office.

 2019, however, saw a significant turning point with 10 new businesses having snapped up vacant retail space to begin trading.
-These include new arrivals such as The Chocolate Cellar, The School of Art, Paula's Pampered Pooches, SJ Co Print, Pawprints Charity Shop, and Making u Memories craft shop, whilst even during the pandemic in 2020 and into 2021, further new businesses have arrived including Greedy McCready's, Georgia's Desserts and Family Pizza amongst others.
+These include new arrivals such as The Chocolate Cellar, The School of Art, Paula's Pampered Pooches, SJ Co Print, and Pawprints Charity Shop, whilst even during the pandemic in 2020 and into 2021 and 2022, further new businesses have arrived including Greedy McCready's, Georgia's Desserts and Anchorhaven Mystical Wellness Studio amongst others.

 We have a clutch of popular little pubs, friendly cafes, and two restaurants: Wetherspoons and Risa Spice, the latter being a (TripAdvisor) highly rated Indian restaurant.
-Other popular eating establishments are just over the border into Bebington, whilst New Ferry is also home to several hair and beauty salons to help you look your best for your night out.
+Other popular eating establishments are just over the border into Bebington, whilst New Ferry is also home to several hair and beauty salons to help you look your best for your night out, the most recent arrival being The Lash Life.

-Over 1,000 square feet of new retail/commercial space is to be built in New Ferry's district centre as part of a £10 million redevelopment that will commence on site in 2022, offering exciting opportunities for new businesses wishing to come here.
+New Ferry's district centre is to be redeveloped with new homes and commercial space on the explosion sites as part of a £20 million redevelopment that will commence on site in 2022/3, offering exciting opportunities for new businesses wishing to come here.